 Having your own employees externally share content on how you support diversity can set you apart from your competitors and help you attract talent.

-To see how Smarp can can help you improve you employee communications strategy, schedule Smarp demo today.
+To see how Smarp can can help you improve you employee communications strategy, schedule a Smarp demo today.

 How to Measure Diversity and Inclusion Initiatives